 Applications will be formally reviewed by BSW faculty during December and May of each year.
 You will be notified by e-mail of your admission status and any contingent conditions after the review.

-As part of our award-winning social work program, you will complete a social work internship, which is also called field instruction.
-This gives you important hands-on experience in a social service agency while under the supervision of a social worker.
-The goal of our internship program is to provide you with the opportunity to practice the Social Work content taught in class while receiving constructive feedback from your Social Work supervisor.
+As part of our award-winning Bachelor of Social Work degree program, you will complete a social work internship, which is also called field instruction.
+This gives you important hands-on experience in a social service agency while under the supervision of a social worker in preparation for social work jobs.
+The goal of our internship program is to provide traditional and nontraditional students with the opportunity to practice the Social Work content taught in class while receiving constructive feedback from your Social Work supervisor.
 You will also be enrolled in a seminar class while in the internship to receive additional support.
 The internship is a total of 420 hours, which can be completed in one or two semesters.
 You will be eligible to begin your internship after successfully completing 9 of the Social Work courses, elective coursework, and a field contract that is approved by the program field director.